 There is an application fee which must be paid upon lodgement.
 The fee payable depends on the value of the progress claim (inclusive of GST), rather than the value of the amount in dispute.

-The period for lodging the adjudication application depends on whether the right to an adjudication arose due to (a), (b) or (c).
+The period for lodging the adjudication application is dependent upon which of those rights to an adjudication is applicable.
 This is set out below.

 Pursuant to section 79(2) of the BIF Act, an adjudication application: